pathwaycom/llm-app/README.md

     ```

-- **Environment Variables:** Create an .env file in `llm_app/` directory and add the following environment variables, adjusting their values according to your specific requirements and setup.
+- **Environment Variables:** Create an .env file in the root directory and add the following environment variables, adjusting their values according to your specific requirements and setup.

     | Environment Variable        | Description                                                                                                                                                                                                                                                |
     | --------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |